nicoleorzan/P1.2_seed/readme.md

   - lecture four: Parallel Programming with MPI (part 2)
   - tutorial: Basic Examples of Parallel Programming
   - exercise session (mandatory for MHPC students)

+  NOTE x DSSC: today assignment is the implementation of the PI approximation using MPI.
+  The exercise was presented in class at described on today slides

 - Wednesday November 8 (for MHPC students only):
   - lecture one: Strategies of Parallelization